boleary134h/CS205-final-project/Website/HowToRunCode.md

 mpirun -np 4 ./textrank
 ```

-To execute using 2 instances, specify the number of total processes to use on the master and node1.
-For to use a total of 4 processes (not including the OMP threads):
+To execute using 2 AWS instances, specify the number of total processes to use on the master and node1.
+For example, to use a total of 4 processes (not including the OMP threads):

 ```bash
 cd Hybrid